 Planning is the first thing that you have to do before creating and executing successful OKRs.
 Your objectives and key results are conceptualized during this stage, whether you’re developing new OKRs or improving existing ones.

-Once you complete planning, you have to move towards the execution phase.
-Once OKRs have been set and determined, you can begin to check in your key results.
-Profit.co has a check-in feature that provides you with a reminder (which can be set according to your schedule) to review your OKR progress.
+Following the completion of planning, you must proceed to the execution stage.
+Once OKRs have been created, you can start checking in your key results.
+Profit.co has a check-in feature that sends you a notification to progress your OKRs and update the status of your key results.

-In Profit.co you can use hashtags to note and communicate issues or successes that you’ve had during your OKR experience.
+In Profit.co, you can use hashtags, tags, and @ mentions to note and communicate issues or successes that you’ve had during your OKR experience.
 Keeping a record of problems can really be beneficial in figuring out a solution and helping in learning your OKR management better.
-It’s important to remember that this PEEL approach of Profit.co isn’t a finite process; instead, it’s a cycle that requires engagement and practice in order to truly learn from experience.
+It’s important to remember that this PEEL approach of Profit.co isn’t a finite process; instead, it’s a cycle that requires engagement and practice in order to truly learn from experience

 Plan – OKR Planning

-In this section, we will discuss creating objectives, creating key results, aligning OKRs, creating dependencies, and using OKR tags.
+In this section, we will discuss creating objectives, creating key results, aligning/assigning OKRs, and creating dependencies.

-In Profit, there are three ways to create an objective:
+In Profit, there are four ways to create an objective:

-The Step-by-Step guide, also known as an education wizard, helps you in clearly defining your objective with its functionalities and detailed steps, the Step-by-Step option takes the most amount of time, but it also provides you with a comprehensive guide for creating your objectives.
+The Step-by-Step guide, also known as an education wizard, helps you in clearly defining your objective with its functionalities and detailed steps, the Step-by-Step option takes the most time, but it also provides you with a comprehensive guide for creating your objectives.

 The Form option provides you with another quick way to create an objective in a single window to select KPI, change visibility, select target dates, and create alignments.

 Creating Key Results

-Key results are the actionable steps needed to achieve the goal that you’d like to reach to complete your objective.
-Key results are basically measured or tracked in order to determine the progress made towards your objective.
+Key results are the actionable steps needs to be taken to achieve your objective.
+Key results are basically measured or tracked to determine the progress made towards your objective.

-There are seven key result types, in which you can show progress by using the following KPI in the kesy results.
+There are seven key result types, in which you can show progress by using the following KPI in the key results.